Mexico, 1893 - 1975.

 He began his career in the movement promoted by José Vasconcelos to democratize knowledge and culture.
 At that time a large number of young artists were summoned by professors such as Ramos Martínez and Dr. Atl to an art freed from academicism.
 Many others returned from abroad such as Rivera, Montenegro, Siqueiros, or the Guatemalan Mérida and the French photographer Charlot.

 In 1927 he settled in Paris until 1932.
 In 1930 and he co-founded Cercle et Carré.
 During these years, Cercle et Carré integrates around forty artists from different countries for Europe and America, including very important names in art history such as: Hans Arp, Le Corbusier, Vassily Kandinsky, Piet Mondrian, Antoine Pevsner, Kurt Schwitters, Joaquín Torres García and Georges Vantongerloo.

-Based on a strong affinity for the language of modern art, first for Estridentismo and then for their experiences in Europe, one works among the most experienced artists in modern Mexican sculpture.
-Among its monumental sculptures, the corridor stands out, made for the Friendship Route at the XIX Olympic Games in Mexico in 1968.
+Based on a strong affinity to the language of modern art, first to Estridentismo and then to his experiences in Europe, his works are among the most experienced artists in modern Mexican sculpture.
+Among his monumental sculptures, the corridor stands out, made for the Friendship Route at the XIX Olympic Games in Mexico in 1968.

-With the exhibition Hierros y sombra the Freijo Gallery opened its doors in Madrid.
-This exhibition presented works made with iron and brass tapes, showing the fusion of his sculptural work and the scenographic world, in which you could listen to the musical work of Silvestre Revueltas, companion of the stridentista group, for which he made a plastic work with The same name as its composition: Plans.
+· 2010 Iron and Shadow.
+With this exhibition, Freijo Gallery opened its doors in Madrid.
+This exhibition presented works made with iron and brass tapes, showing the fusion of his sculptural work with the scenographic world, in which you could listen to the musical work of Silvestre Revueltas, companion of the Stridentist group, for which he made a plastic work with the same name as the composition: Planes.